markpmlim/LightProbes/Readme.md

 <br />
 <br />

 The concept of the conversion is simple.
-Basically, the Mathematics requires a 3D vector to be converted in a pair of uv coordinates which is then used to access the 2D Light Probe image.
+Basically, the Mathematics requires a 3D vector to be converted into a pair of uv coordinates which is then used to access the 2D Light Probe texture.

 According to the documentation (see below - angmap.cal), the calculations looks like this :